hyprwm/hyprland-wiki/pages/Useful Utilities/Must-have.md

 Our recommendation is the KDE one.
 For arch, it's `polkit-kde-agent`.

-You can autostart it with `exec-once=/usr/lib/polkit-kde-authentication-agent-1`.
-On some distributions you might have to use a different path which could be `/ usr/libexec/polkit-kde-authentication-agent-1`, `/usr/libexec/kf5/polkit-kde-authentication-agent-1`, or `/usr/libexec/kf6/polkit-kde-authentication-agent-1`.
+You can autostart it with
+`exec-once=systemctl --user start plasma-polkit-agent`.

-On other distributions that use a more recent version, such as Gentoo, it may be necessary to use `exec-once=/usr/lib64/libexec/polkit-kde-authentication-agent-1` instead.
+On distributions that use a different init system, such as Gentoo, it may be necessary to use `exec-once=/usr/lib64/libexec/polkit-kde-authentication-agent-1` instead.

+Other possible paths include `/usr/lib/polkit-kde-authentication-agent-1`, `/usr/libexec/polkit-kde-authentication-agent-1`,
+`/usr/libexec/kf5/polkit-kde-authentication-agent-1`, and
+`/usr/libexec/kf6/polkit-kde-authentication-agent-1`.

 ### Qt Wayland Support